“Our aim is to create the next generation of citizen musicians” – Elizabeth Schurgin, Executive Director

 The mission of the DC Youth Orchestra Program (DCYOP) is “music for young people; achievement for life.”
 Our goals are to 1.)
 Provide quality music instruction and performance opportunities for young people across the DC metropolitan area’s full diversity, 2.)
 Develop a Youth Orchestra capable of competing successfully at the national and international levels, and 3.)
 Instill in our students the discipline and focus necessary to succeed academically as well as musically.

 Founded in 1960 at the request of DC Public Schools, DCYOP has been an integral part of the Washington, DC community fostering the musical development of more than 50,000 youth.
-The first youth orchestra to perform at the Kennedy Center, DCYOP has toured 20 countries, played for US presidents and diplomats, and worked with esteemed musicians such as Copland, Maazel, Rostropovich, and Hamlisch.
+The first youth orchestra to perform at the Kennedy Center, DCYOP has toured 20 countries, played for US presidents and diplomats, and worked with esteemed musicians such as Copland, Maazel, Rostropovich, Hamlisch, Gustavo Dudamel, Yo-Yo Ma, and Kevin Deas.
 The program has received the National Arts and Humanities Youth Program Award (formerly Coming Up Taller) and the Mayor’s Award for Outstanding Contributions to Arts Education.
 The Catalogue for Philanthropy selected DCYOP as “one of the best small non-profits in the Greater Washington region” for its 2012-2013 award year.

 Many graduates have gone on to successful professional careers in music.
 Alumni include Daniel Foster, Principal Viola of the National Symphony Orchestra; Toyin Spellman Diaz, Oboist in the Imani Winds; Chris Royal, Professor of Music at Howard University; John McLaughlin Williams, Grammy Award®-winning conductor; and John Wineglass, Emmy Award®-winning composer.